Community support platform focused on clarity, trust, and action

 13 · Before vs after

-From broad nonprofit messaging to clearer user pathways
+From broad messaging to clearer user pathways

 Before · Homepage messaging